Stepping Out of Her Comfort Zone, Automotive Grad Finds Success

 Leading by Doing

 Shante said that as a teenager, she didn’t consider school to be all that important.
-So, she dropped out.
 She soon had her son, who she spent years supporting by working a long series of restaurant and service jobs that were not only unfulfilling, but which didn’t pay the bills.

-So, when Shante found out UEI could provide her with training in the automotive field while she earned her high school diploma, it didn’t take much convincing to get her to enroll.
+So, when Shante found out UEI could provide her with training in the automotive field, it didn’t take much convincing to get her to enroll.

 In her automotive classes, Shante said she was often inspired by the younger students whose came into class already carrying a wealth of automotive knowledge.